updated on 06 December 2022

 Other SQE preparation courses

-There are various other SQE preparation courses on offer that are shorter and likely cheaper alternatives to completing an LLM, however these courses cannot be covered with a student loan.
+There are other SQE preparation courses on offer that are shorter and likely cheaper alternatives to completing an LLM, however these courses can’t be covered with a student loan.

-If you have taken an undergraduate degree that included some SQE1 preparation, you might decide to self-fund a more basic, cheaper SQE1 preparation course and SQE2 preparation course.
+If you’ve taken an undergraduate degree that included some SQE1 preparation, you might decide to self-fund a more basic, cheaper SQE1 preparation course and SQE2 preparation course.
 According to the Law Society, some courses providers might offer:

 Use LCN's course search to find the right course and education provider for you.